angular/components/src/material-experimental/theming-next/README.md

   need to appear differently, say within `.dark-sidebar`, set the token overrides on the `.dark-sidebar` element and they will be inherited down to the checkboxes within, instead of the values from the root element.
-- For a small example, see this [alternate partial theme](https://github.com/angular/components/blob/main/src/dev-app/theme-token-api.scss) for the dev-app